Z3TA/webide/README.txt

 ==============================================
 You can use the editor as a native standalone editor.
 But it's also possible to use it as a cloud editor!

-If you choose to open up the editor to others, i'ts adviced to run the editor server.js in a "sandbox" enviroment, for example a Virtual Private Server.
-And create a system account for each user.
+If you choose to open up the editor to others, i'ts adviced to create a system account for each user.

 Set user credentials in server/users.pw
+Make sure server/users.pw is not readable (sudo chmod 770 server/users.pw && sudo chown root:root server/users.pw)

 And Create an apparmor profile, see apparmor/makeprofile.sh